 Prerequisites

 - We strongly recommend that you perform a trial run of your migration and complete your production migration soon after.
-To learn more about trial run best practices, see "Preparing to run a migration with GitHub Enterprise Importer."
+To learn more about trial runs, see "Overview of a migration from Bitbucket Server to GitHub Enterprise Cloud."

 - While not required, we recommend halting work during your production migration.
 The Importer doesn't support delta migrations, so any changes that happen during the migration will not migrate.
 If you choose not to halt work during your production migration, you'll need to manually migrate these changes.

 - For the destination organization on GitHub.com, you must be an organization owner or have the migrator role.
-For more information, see "Granting the migrator role for GitHub Enterprise Importer."
+For more information, see "Managing access for a migration from Bitbucket Server."

 - You need the username and password for a Bitbucket Server account with admin or super admin permissions.